josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/💸_shame_as_control_currency.md

 ---

 ## 🏮 Footer
-**🧩 Shame as Control Currency** is a psychological-containment node of the Polaris Protocol.
+*💸 Shame as Control Currency* is a psychological-containment node of the Polaris Protocol.
 It expands the mechanics of shame as a systemic tool for controlling behaviour, suppressing dissent, and engineering silence — and provides the conceptual foundation for survivor-led visibility work.

 > 📡 Cross-references:
+>
 > - 🧠 Shame Economics
 > - 🧭 Timeline of Capture
 > - 💞 Connection as Leverage